To AS/NZS 3500.3.2:2018 "Stormwater Drainage Acceptable Solutions".

 Others impose velocity requirements to limit the energy losses.
 As in the Plumbing Code.

-The Australian Plumbing Code suggests that the velocity be kept below 1.5m/s and in no case go above 2m/s.
+The Australian Plumbing Code suggests that the velocity be kept below 1.5m/s out of pits, and 2m/s every where else.

 This means that if a designed pipe has a velocity of greater than 2m/s, the pipe must be increased in size until the